Ateret Cohanim: History

-Founded in 1978, it was originally known under the name Atara Leyoshna (lit. “[returning the] former glory").
+Founded in 1978, it was originally known under the name Atara Leyoshna (lit. "[returning the] former glory").
 After many disagreements about the nature of its activities, the organization closed and re-opened as a new association called Ateret Cohanim with a yeshiva.
 While the activities of Atara Leyoshna focused mainly on locating Jewish assets in the Muslim Quarter and transferring them into Jewish hands through legal means, the activities of Ateret Cohanim involves acquiring houses in the Muslim quarter or renting them from government companies and populating them with Jews.
 The association owns many buildings in the Old City, where over 80 families live.
-Some estimate that 1,000 Israeli Jews live in houses that Ateret Cohanim purchased in the Old City since 1978.
+Some estimate that 1,000 Israeli Jews live in houses that Ateret Cohanim has purchased in the Old City since 1978.
 It controls at least seven other organizations that are not registered in Israel, but they are registered in tax shelters, like the Virgin Islands and Guernsey.

 The head of the association is Mati Dan.
 It depends heavily on donations from American Jewish businessman Irving Moskowitz and his wife Cherna Moskowitz.